hpc-dr/day1hpc.github.io/content/english/post/how-thermo-fisher-scientific-accelerated-cryo-em-using-aws-parallelcluster.md

 In this blog post, we’ll walk you through the process of building a successful Cryo-EM benchmarking pilot using AWS ParallelCluster, Amazon FSx for Lustre, and cryoSPARC (from Structura Biotechnology) and explain some of our design decisions along the way.

-<a href="https://aws.amazon.com/blogs/hpc/how-thermo-fisher-scientific-accelerated-cryo-em-using-aws-parallelcluster/" class="btn btn-primary btn-lg active" role="button" aria-pressed="true" style="margin-top: 8px;">Read the Post on the AWS HPC Blog</a>
+<a href="https://aws.amazon.com/blogs/hpc/how-thermo-fisher-scientific-accelerated-cryo-em-using-aws-parallelcluster/" class="btn btn-primary btn-lg active" role="button" aria-pressed="true" style="margin-top: 8px;">Read the Post on the AWS Blog Channel</a>